skagelsGM/datto/README.md

 # Sample Code for Datto

 This sample project was created with Gradle.
-The Gradle Wrapper has been included in this project so that some one can build and execute the project even if Gradle is not previously installed on their system.
-The Gradle Wrapper will download and install the required version of Gradle for this project.

-However, this project requires *JDK 1.8 to build and execute*.
+The Gradle Wrapper has been included in this project so that someone can build and execute test cases even if Gradle is currently installed on the system.
+The Gradle Wrapper will download and install the required version of Gradle for this project if it is not present. *However, this project does requires that JDK 1.8 is installed and that JAVA_HOME environment variable is set accordingly.*

 ## Source Code
 The source code for this exercies is located in the following file: